 LABELS AND MEMBERSHIPS

-Our engineering school 3iL is a member of the CDEFI ( an association of French Engineering Directors), the Erasmus+ Program and Campus France.
+Our engineering school is a member of the CDEFI (the association of the Directors of French engineering schools), the Erasmus+ Program and the Campus France network.

 “At the worldwide level, CTI is one of the most experienced bodies in charge of evaluation and accreditation of engineering curricula and institutions.